springmin/WebKit/ReadMe.md

 - `JSString` iterator that exposes the pointer of each nested `JSRopeString`'s underlying buffer to a callback without flattening/allocating an entirely new string.
 This is useful for native code piping strings from JavaScript to elsewhere, or manually allocating strings outside of `WTF::String`. `console.log` or server-side rendering (when not using streams) are examples.
 - `ExternalStringImpl` now supports static strings.
 This is somewhat of a hack; the better solution for this case is a script that generates all the static strings at compile time using `NeverDestroyed<StaticStringImpl>`, however need to figure out a way to do that well from Zig.
 - `OptionsList::useV8DateParser` enables v8's date parser.
+- The [`ReferenceError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError) message was changed to match V8 (`ReferenceError: Can't find variable: <variable>` -> `ReferenceError: <variable> is undefined`).

 Still need to figure out how to get the remote inspector to work.

+_NOTE_: If you make a change to this repo make sure to update the commit hash in `cmake/tools/SetupWebKit.cmake` in Bun.

 ---